 The real power of automated evaluation emerges when integrated into your Continuous Integration/Continuous Deployment (CI/CD) pipeline.
 By triggering these evaluation runs automatically upon code commits or before deployments, you can:

-A typical CI/CD integration might involve a script that executes the evaluation run (similar to the conceptual Python code) and then checks the results.
-If key metrics fall below a predefined threshold, the pipeline can fail, preventing the deployment of a potentially degraded application version.
+A typical CI/CD integration might involve a script that executes the evaluation run (similar to the Python code) and then checks the results.
+If important metrics fall below a predefined threshold, the pipeline can fail, preventing the deployment of a potentially degraded application version.

 Workflow demonstrating how an automated evaluation pipeline integrates into a CI/CD process.
 The pipeline fetches a dataset, runs the application version under test, applies evaluators, logs results, and informs deployment decisions based on metric thresholds.